9 pros and cons of dual citizenship in 2024

 People with dual citizenship pay taxes and perform military duty in their country of residence.
 They are protected from double taxation.

-Second citizenship implies holding passports of two countries that do not have any agreements on that matter.
 In this case, each country allows its citizens to hold passports of other states but does not recognise their rights and obligations in relation to those states.
+For example, a person with a second passport might have to pay taxes in both countries.

-Benefits of holding dual or second citizenship
+6 benefits of holding dual or second citizenship

 While dual citizenship gives its holder more freedom in terms of taxes and other obligations, the majority of the benefits of the two statuses overlap.

-Travel opportunities.
+1. Travel opportunities.
 A dual citizen can use either of their passports to travel to their desired destination with simplified or no visa requirements.

 For example, a citizen of Algeria who also holds a passport of Portugal can enter the Schengen states with their Portuguese passport to skip all the visa hassle.
 Likewise, when planning to travel to the USA, they can get an eTA in 30 minutes as a citizen of Portugal instead of going through a complex visa application process.

-Business-friendly conditions can include a stable economy, a beneficial taxation system, government support for startups, the percentage of employees with higher education, etc. According to Ceoworld Magazine, the best countries for business are Denmark, Germany, Australia, Canada, Switzerland, and the UAE.
+Business-friendly conditions can include a stable economy, a beneficial taxation system, government support for startups, the percentage of employees with higher education, etc.

-Political rights.
-Citizens of a country have full political rights regardless of passports of other countries they might hold.
+3. Political rights.
+Citizens of a country have full political rights regardless of the passports of other countries they might hold.
 Multiple passport holders can vote and participate in the civil and political life of both states of their citizenship.
 They can enter their country of citizenship at any given time with no conditions.

-More options for education.
+4. More options for education.
 A second passport allows its holder and their children to choose the country for education and study at local universities without paying increased tuition fees.

 In some cases, second citizenship opens up opportunities not in one but in several countries.
 For instance, a citizen of any EU state can study at universities all over the Union without having to pay foreign student tuition fees.

-Possibility to lighten the tax burden.
+5. Possibility to lighten the tax burden.
 In many cases, multiple citizenships provide its holder with an option to cut their tax payments.
 The person can pick the country with a more beneficial taxation regime to become a tax resident.

-Some countries don’t oblige their citizens to pay income taxes, others don’t charge income earned abroad or income on wealth, inheritance or gift.
-Some countries that allow their citizens to minimise the tax burden are Antigua and Barbuda, the UAE and Vanuatu.
+Some countries don’t oblige their citizens to pay income taxes; others don’t charge income earned abroad or income on wealth, inheritance or gift.
+Some countries that allow their citizens to minimise the tax burden are Antigua and Barbuda, the UAE, and Vanuatu.

 After comparing the options and choosing the more beneficial state in terms of taxes, a person with multiple citizenships needs to become a tax resident of a chosen country.
 Usually, this requires residing in that country for at least six months per year.